raystack/optimus/docs/docs/development/building-plugin.md

 Optimus can be divided in two logical parts when we are thinking of a pluggable model, one is the **core** where everything happens which is common for all job/datastore, and the other part which could be variable and needs user specific definitions of how things should work which is a **plugin**.

 Currently Optimus plugin can be implemented as binary executable.
-But `support for yaml` implementation of plugins is also introduced with limited scope (discussed below).
+And `support for yaml` implementation of plugins is also introduced with limited scope (discussed below).

 Optimus Plugin is just an adapter between optimus and  what actually needs to be executed.
 Actual transformation will be packed in a docker image and Optimus will execute these arbitrary docker images as long as it has access to reach container registry.
 Plugin provides the optimus server with the info about the docker image.